GorgonsMaze/FCC-Algorithms/README.md

 - [ ] Update all completed solutions to tables
 - [ ] Fix Website layout + Styling
 - [ ] Update all overview and output to solved problems
+- [ ] Add scrollspy to each section

 ## To-Do [Algorithms]